olympeio/nody/README.md

 ### Override descriptions

-In order to create MCP tailored to your need and better indicate to the AI what tool and how a tool should be used, you can set a custom name and/or description for each tool added into the custom MCP.
+To create an MCP tailored to your needs and provide clearer context to AI agents, you can customize the name and description of each tool in your Custom MCP.
+This schema helps AI models understand the available tools while allowing fine-tuned descriptions beyond vendor defaults.
-This schema is used to announce to the LLM what tools are available.
-It offers you the opportunity to finetune these generic and vendor based descriptions according to your needs.

 ### Requirements